henhouse/multigraph.github.com/docs/js.md

 * <code>mugl</code>

-  This should be the URL of a MUGL file to load.
-This option is required.
+  this should be the URL of a MUGL file to load.
+Exactly one of <code>mugl</code> or <code>muglString</code> must be present.

+* <code>muglString</code>

+  this should be a string which contains the MUGL XML to be loaded (the actual XML document, as a string  not the URL or name of a file containing it).
+Exactly one of <code>mugl</code> or
+  <code>muglString</code> must be present.

 * <code>width</code>

-  The width of the graph, in pixels.
+  the width of the graph, in pixels.
 If this is not present, Multigraph will query the div itself to get its width; this means that you can use CSS to assign it.

 * <code>height</code>

-  The height of the graph, in pixels.
+  the height of the graph, in pixels.
 If this is not present, Multigraph will query the div itself to get its height; this means that you can use CSS to assign it.

 * <code>driver</code>

-  The graphics driver to use in the graph.
+  the graphics driver to use in the graph.
 The possible values are

-  * "canvas"
+  * <code>"canvas"</code>

-    Uses the HTML5 Canvas tag for graphics.
+    causes Multigraph to use the HTML5 Canvas tag for graphics.
 This works in all recent browsers except versions of IE prior to 9.

-  * "raphael"
+  * <code>"raphael"</code>

-    Uses the [Raphael](http://raphaeljs.com) graphics library for graphics.
+    causes Multigraph to use the [Raphael](http://raphaeljs.com) graphics library for graphics.
 This library uses SVG in browsers that support SVG; it uses VML in versions of IE prior to 9.

-  * "auto"
+  * <code>"auto"</code>

-    This is the default; it causes Multigraph to use the canvas driver in all browsers that support it, and otherwise it uses the Raphael driver.
+    this is the default; it causes Multigraph to use the canvas driver in all browsers that support it, and otherwise it uses the Raphael driver.

 * <code>error</code>

-  A custom error-handling function (see below)
+  this is optional; if it is present, its value should be a function for handling error messages that Multigraph generates; Multigraph will call this function if and when it encounters an error in the course of loading a MUGL file, drawing a graph, or doing anything else that it does.
+The function should take a single argument which is an instance of a JavaScript Error object.
+The default behavior, which is what happens if this option is not present, is to use Multigraph's own internal mechanism for displaying user messages.

 * <code>warning</code>

-  A custom warning-handling function (see below)

-### Custom Error/Warning Handlers

-Blah blah blah...
+  this is optional; if it is present, its value should be a function for handling warning messages, similar to the above description for error messages.
+(Warning messages are like errors but are less severe.)
+The default behavior is that warnings are handled using whatever the current mechanism for handling errors is --- i.e. either Multigraph's internal message display, or the custom function specified by the value of the <code>error</code> option.

 ### Accessing a Multigraph

-Blah blah blah...
+You can also use the <code>multigraph</code> JQuery plugin to retrieve and interact with a Multigraph.
+The plugin defines a method called <code>multigraph</code> (both the plugin and the method are named <code>multigraph</code>).
+This method returns a JQuery promise object that resolves when the Multigraph object has finished loading, and you can use that promise object to access the graph itself.

+If you're not familiar with JQuery promise objects, they're just a convenient way to handle asynchronous code.
+A promise object is needed in this case because Multigraph doesn't finish constructing the graph until after the MUGL file it references has been loaded, and this generally involves an asynchronous (ajax) request for the file.
+So it's not possible to directly return the Multigraph object;
+instead, what is returned is a promise object that can be used to apply functions to the (possibly not-yet-created) Multigraph object through the promise object's done() method.

+This is easier to follow with a concrete example:

+{% highlight javascript %}
+  $('#mygraph').multigraph({ 'mugl' : URL_OF_MUGL_FILE });
+  var multigraphPromise = $('#mygraph').multigraph('multigraph');
+  multigraphPromise.done(function(m) {
+    // The promise will call this function once the Multigraph object
+    // has been constructed, and pass it in as the argument 'm'.
+Here
+    // you can put code that accesses the Multigraph API using m.
+For
+    // example:
+    console.log("This graph's first axis has an id of: " + m.graphs().at(0).axes().at(0).id());
+  });
+  multigraphPromise.done(function(m) {
+    // You can call the promise's done() method as many times as you want; it will execute
+    // every function you pass to it, in the same order in which you pass them, once the
+    // Multigraph object has been constructed.
+    console.log("And its second axis has an id of: " + m.graphs().at(0).axes().at(1).id());
+  });
+{% endhighlight %}

+The <code>multigraph</code> plugin also defines a convenience method called <code>done</code>, which simply delegates to the underlying promise's
+<code>done</code> method; you can use this plugin method to avoid having to
+store a reference to the promise object:

+{% highlight javascript %}
+  $('#mygraph').multigraph({ 'mugl' : URL_OF_MUGL_FILE });
+  $('#mygraph').multigraph('done', function(m) {
+    console.log("This graph's first axis has an id of: " + m.graphs().at(0).axes().at(0).id());
+  });
+  $('#mygraph').multigraph('done', function(m) {
+    console.log("And its second axis has an id of: " + m.graphs().at(0).axes().at(1).id());
+  });
+{% endhighlight %}

+The Multigraph object, <code>m</code> in the examples above, is an instance of the window.multigraph.Multigraph model in the Multigraph JavaScript API.
+The [documentation for this API](api) hasn't been fully written yet, but the beginnings of it are in place.